kitware-resonant/dkc-next/docs/FILES-FOLDERS-ROADMAP.md

 # data.kitware.com Roadmap: Folders, Files, Quotas, and Metadata

-DKC's primary use case is mirroring a filesystem hierarchy on the web, for sharing.
-DKC will not be optimized for efficient access to the hierarchical representation, such as would be desired for running analysis on the stored file data.
+DKCN's primary use case is mirroring a filesystem hierarchy on the web, for sharing.
+DKCN will not be optimized for efficient access to the hierarchical representation, such as would be desired for running analysis on the stored file data.

 Important domain objects are `Folders` and `Files`, which are similar to their filesystem notions.
 All folders will have an ultimate anscetor called a root folder, and any user can create one or more root folders.
 Files live within a single folder.